ConSol/docker-headless-vnc-container/README.md

 * `VNC_PW`, default: `my-pw`

 #### 3.1) Example: Override the VNC password
-Simple overwrite the value of the environment variable `VNC_PW`.
+Simply overwrite the value of the environment variable `VNC_PW`.
 For example in the docker run command:

     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_PW=my-pw consol/centos-xfce-vnc

 #### 3.2) Example: Override the VNC resolution
-Simple overwrite the value of the environment variable `VNC_RESOLUTION`.
+Simply overwrite the value of the environment variable `VNC_RESOLUTION`.
 For example in the docker run command:

     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 consol/centos-xfce-vnc